mona-mp/mariadb-k8s/README.md

 This application stores new users and their phone numbers.

 **controllers**\
-I have defined four handlers : \
+In usercontroller.go, I have defined four handlers : \
-1- GetAllUsers: retrieve the records of all the users \
+&ensp;1- GetAllUsers: retrieve the records of all the users \
-2- DeletUserByID: delete specific user by ID \
+&ensp;2- DeletUserByID: delete specific user by ID \
-3- CreateUser: create a new user \
+&ensp;3- CreateUser: create a new user \
-4- UpdateUserByID: update a users’s record information
+&ensp;4- UpdateUserByID: update a users’s record information

 I use the [gorilla/mux](https://www.gorillatoolkit.org/pkg/mux) package to implement a request router and dispatcher for matching incoming requests to their respective handler.